 - If you are using Spring Framework, you have to add the

-dependency to the classpath. - If you are using Spring Boot, you have to add the
+spring-webmvcdependency to the classpath. - If you are using Spring Boot, you have to add the

-dependency to the classpath.
+spring-boot-starter-webdependency to the classpath.

-bean, you can finally configure your ItemReader
+After you have configured the RestTemplate bean, you can finally configure your ItemReader bean.

 Configuring the ItemReader Bean

-You can configure the ItemReader
+You can configure the ItemReader bean by following these steps:

 First, you have to create a new configuration class.
 After you have created this class, its source code looks as follows:

-import org.springframework.context.annotation.Configuration; @Configuration public class SpringBatchExampleJobConfig { }
+public class SpringBatchExampleJobConfig {

-Second, you have to create a new method that configures your ItemReader
+Second, you have to create a new method that configures your ItemReader bean.
+This method returns an ItemReader<StudentDTO> object, and it takes an Environment object and a RestTemplate object as method parameters.

 After you have added this method to your configuration class, its source code looks as follows:

-object, you have to pass the following objects as constructor arguments:
+Fourth, you have to implement the itemReader() method by returning a new RESTStudentReader object.
+When you create a new RESTStudentReader object, you have to pass the following objects as constructor arguments:

 - The url of the invoked REST API.
 You can read this information from a properties file by using the

-object given as a method parameter. - The
+Environmentobject given as a method parameter. - The

-object which is used to query the student information from the invoked REST API.
+RestTemplateobject which is used to query the student information from the invoked REST API.

-method, the source code of your configuration class looks as follows:
+After you have implemented the itemReader() method, the source code of your configuration class looks as follows:

-which reads the input data of your batch job from a REST API.
+You can now write a custom ItemReader which reads the input data of your batch job from a REST API.
 Let’s summarize what you learned from this blog post.

 Summary